Article · 10 May 2026 · By Mike

 - Electrical failure in basement switchboards and building services

-- Pump room flooding that extends the recovery timeline
+- Pump room flooding that extends the recovery timeline significantly

 - Disruption to residents or tenants measured in days or weeks, not hours